Flyaimar145/RoboJump/README.md

 - Power ups: Collect up to 2 power ups, extra lives and speed boosts.
 - AI: Some enemies have basic player detection so they know when to attack.

+## Controls

+- Move left and right with A/D.
+- Jump with spacebar.

 ## Technical challenges faced in the development

 - Class hierarchy: Making a good class hierarchy for some elements of the game has not been easy, specially since some of them are controlled through a manager that must manage them in a generic way.